georgeerol/CommercingWithFlink/README.md

 - Docker Compose

 ## Architecture
-The architecture diagram below illustrates how the different components such as Apache Flink, Elasticsearch, and Postgres interact within this application:
+The architecture diagram below illustrates how the different components, such as Apache Flink, Elasticsearch, and Postgres, interact within this application:
 ![System Architecture.png](imgs/CommercingWithFlinkArchitecture.png)

 ## Installation and Setup